I hope you enjoy reading this blog post. If you want our handwritten notes to drive more sales for you, click here.

 Sending handwritten cards to people in your network can be an effective way of building relationships that could lead to new clients for your business.
+Think about it, JICMAIL claims, “A whopping 31% of all mail items were still at home a month after they were delivered.”
 Especially now, with technology so prevalent and social networks such a big part of our lives, it’s important to take time out from screen time every once in a while and get back to the old school touch!

 Handwritten Letters Spark a Bond

 Imagine the delight of getting a handwritten letter in your purchase!
 Imagine how much it would mean to know that another human being took time out of their day for you.

 A handwritten note is your opportunity to seal the deal with a customer and increase retention.
 Your customer will unbox the package, open the envelope, and read your handwritten note before they’ve even opened their product.

 A thoughtful touch like this goes a long way toward keeping your customers satisfied, and often they’ll comment on it on social media.
 That’s powerful word-of-mouth marketing right there.